 - Don’t shift under tension.
 Rather than downshifting midway through a tough climb, try anticipating it and downshifting before you start the climb.
 This ensures that there’s minimal tension on the chain, leading to easier shifting.

 - Only shift 1-2 gears at a time.
 Changing between widely-spaced gears (ex. shifting from 8th to 1st) over too short a time could cause the chain to skip or even come off entirely.

 - Adjust your shifters to fit.
 Most gear shifters can be positioned to best fit your hand size and riding style.
-Ride your bike around the block, find out where your hands naturally rest on the bars, then move or rotate your shifters to match.
+Ride your bike around the block, find out where your hands naturally rest and feel most comfortable on the bars, then move or rotate your shifters to match.
 It makes sense to consider this as you’re figuring out what size bike you need.

-As with anything — practice, practice, practice.
-Shifting gears on a bike can be tricky at first, but will get easier the more you do it.
+As with anything, practice, practice, practice makes perfect.
+Knowing how to change gears on a bike can be tricky at first.
+As with anything, though, it’ll get easier the more you do it.
 Soon enough, you’ll figure out how to shift well enough to give yourself the most speed while saving the most energy.
 Then, the world is yours to explore.